ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 Another SG16 paper written by the same legendary "Robot", this one was easy to get through.
 Both Tom and I had made presentations for this one, but eventually decided to [go ahead with my presentation](/vendor/future_cxx/papers/presentations/d1097.pdf) after a few tweaks.
 This was voted forward to EWG with strong consensus, with a few additional polls about how exactly we wanted to do Named Escape Sequence matching.
 The presentation shows some of the different matching forms (with some SG16 bias as to which ones to pick).
 The polls indicated that case insensitive matching for names was preferred among the 3 alternatives (no transformations, case-insensitive, and then full UAX #44-LM2).

-It was noted during the conversation that [full UAX #44-LM2](https://www.unicode.org/reports/tr44/#UAX44-LM2) would allow for the smallest possible trie to contain all the Named Character Escape Sequence data.
+It was noted during the conversation that [full UAX #44-LM2](https://www.unicode.org/reports/tr44/#UAX44-LM2) would allow for the smallest possible trie to contain all the "Named Alias" and similar data.
 Note that the data would only be kept around for the compiler, not for compiled executables: these sequences are just for the compiler to insert the sequence of encoded bytes.
-Something that came up was the idea that having to have this data with the compiler would add gigabytes of Unicode data to every compiler.
+Something that came up was the idea that having this data with the compiler would add gigabytes of Unicode data to every compiler.

 The full Unicode Character Database (UCD) in Extra-Lazy-No-Space-Savings-Just-Make-Lots-Of-Arrays form is 10.2 MB in a DLL compiled with Visual Studio 2017.
-This includes literally everything all of the Unihan and Historical character data that next-to-nobody would ever need.
+This includes _literally everything_: all of the Unihan and Historical character data that next-to-nobody would ever need.

-Name Alias and Named Sequences are only about 2 MB, with no space saving storage schemes or optimizations applied.
+Named Alias and Named Sequences are only about 2 MB, with no space saving storage schemes or search optimizations applied.

 With luck, this can be quietly moved into C++20.
 It's not really worth much debate, except maybe asking for UAX #44-LM2 to give implementers a chance to crush those lookup tries down even more.

 Hilariously, I spelled one of the sequences wrong on one of the slides and someone pointed out that I spelled it wrong.
-We got a good laugh saying that it would be a compiler error rather than just getting a bad code point because I used a valid-but-not-quite-right `\UXXXX` escape.
+We got a good laugh out of that, before we pointed out that it would be a compiler error rather than just getting a bad code point!
+If we had been using a number, we might have just misspelled the hex sequence and gotten a valid-but-not-quite-right `\UXXXX`-defined code point, which would have been hell to debug.
 Sometimes, even mistakes can help point out the utility of a feature, hah!

 ### [std::embed - p1040](/vendor/future_cxx/papers/d1040.html)